Best American Goulash Recipe

 - Diced onion – Using dried onion saves me time, but you can substitute with fresh if you’d like.

-- Minced garlic – I always have a jar in my refrigeratore of minced garlic to save time.
+- Minced garlic – I always have a jar of minced garlic in my refrigerator to save time.

-- Canned diced petite tomatoes (don’t drain it!) – You can subsitute regular diced tomatoes, but my family prefers the petite diced!
+- Canned diced petite tomatoes – Make sure you don’t drain the tomatoes.
+You can also substitute regular diced tomatoes, but my family prefers the petite diced!

 - Low sodium beef broth – You do not have to use low-sodium.
 If you use regular you may want to skip the salt and season after cooking.

-- Shredded cheddar cheese – Shred this yourself to maximize the “gooey” melted cheese factor.
+- Shredded cheddar cheese – Shred your own cheese to maximize the “gooey” melted cheese factor.
+I like to add extra cheese to this dish too.
+Parmesan cheese is great!

-Cook the beef, onions and garlic together in a large pot or dutch oven.
+Cook the beef, onions and garlic together in a large pot or dutch oven over medium-high heat.
 Be sure to break up the beef as it cooks and when it’s no longer pink go ahead and drain off the excess fat from the pan.

 Add the salt, pepper, tomatoes, Worcestershire sauce, broth, soup, brown sugar and bay leaves.
-Give it all a good stir, cover the pot with a lid and simmer the sauce for 20 minutes or so.
-All of those savory flavors will mix and mingle together creating a delicious sauce for your Goulash!
+Give it all a good stir, then cover the pot with a lid and simmer the meat sauce for 20 minutes or so.
+All of those savory flavors will mix and mingle together creating a delicious sauce for your easy goulash recipe!

 If you notice you need more liquid as it cooks, just add a bit of water to the pan.

 When the pasta is tender go ahead and fish out those bay leaves and discard them.
 Sprinkle the cheese over the top and cover with the lid.
-Once the cheese has melted – it only takes five minutes – this one-pot goulash is ready to serve.
+Once the cheese has melted, this one-pot goulash is ready to serve.

 It’s really a one-pot dinner so we often have it with nothing else!
 But, if you want a side dish you might like to add some roasted cauliflower or just a simple salad.
 If you’re really craving the carbs add some homemade breadsticks or dinner rolls!

-One pot, pantry ingredients, and easy prep – you’re going to want this Goulash recipe in your dinner rotation!
+One pot, pantry ingredients, and easy prep – you’re going to want this American goulash recipe in your dinner rotation!
 I hope you love it as much as we do.

-Once you’ve tried this easy Goulash you have to give some of these recipes a try, too!
+Once you’ve tried this easy American goulash you have to give some of these recipes a try, too!

 - Skillet Beef Pot Pie is a classic comfort food dinner recipe made easy!
 It’s filled with ground beef and vegetables in an easy homemade gravy and topped with biscuits.